Noah and Nelly in... SkylArk

 Noah and Nelly in...
-SkylArk is a British children's animated television series produced by Bob Godfrey's Movie Emporium. it was broadcast on BBC1 on 13 September 1976 to 1977.
+SkylArk is a British children's animated television series produced by Bob Godfrey's Movie Emporium.
+It was broadcast on BBC1 on 13 September 1976 to 1977.

 Introduction

 Noah and Nelly was created by Grange Calveley, writer of the earlier and better known Roobarb cartoon.
 The five-minute films depict a world loosely based around Noah's Ark.
 However, Calveley's surreal interpretation involves two-headed talking animals reminiscent of the pushmi-pullyu known to Doctor Dolittle.
 Each animal has a cheerful, optimistic head at one end and an unhappy, pessimistic head at the other.
 Even the SkylArk itself is a longship with a figurehead at either end, one smiling, the other frowning.
-Although there is only one animal of each type, they are referred to in the plural - Brian the lions and Rose the Elephants.
+Although there is only one animal of each type, they are referred to in the plural, as in "Brian the lions" and "Rose the elephants".
 As with the earlier Roobarb, the main narration is provided by British actor Richard Briers.
 However, co-narrator Peter Hawkins manages to find a different and appropriate voice for each of the many animals.